 - All commemorative busts must be of an appropriate scale and quality as determined by the Arts Commission.
 The scale of all commemorative busts shall be at least life sized to include the head and shoulders of the person.
 The approximate size of pedestal and bust shall be 75 inches.
 The proposed site for the commemorative bust should be determined prior to its final design and fabrication.

-- All proposed gifts of commemorative busts must be executed by artists of professional stature and expertise whose qualifications and past experience shall be approved by the Arts Commission.
+- All proposed gifts of commemorative busts must be executed by artists with relevant skills and expertise.

 - All commemorative busts shall consist of a stone pedestal (granite, limestone or marble) and a bronze bust.